MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsWaitForOperationResult.md

 `operation`

-The handle to an active operation
+The handle to an active operation.

 `timeoutMs`

-Time to wait for the operation to complete
+Time to wait for the operation to complete.

 `resultDocument`

 If the operation succeeded, receives the result document of the operation.
 On failure, receives an error document.
-The caller is responsible for releasing the returned string using LocalFree()
+The caller is responsible for releasing the returned string using [`LocalFree`](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-localfree).

 ## Return Values